EthanR168/QuackNet/README.md

     Implement the Adam optimiser to improve training performance and convergence
 - [ ] **Additional activation functions**
     implement advanced activation functions (eg. GELU and Swish)
-- [ ] **Visualisation tools**
-    add support for visualising training, such as loss and accuracy graphs
 - [ ] **Data augmentation**
     add data augmentation such as flipping, rotation and cropping